-Role Responsibility • Reporting on, monitoring of and close-out corrective actions identified during monitoring, investigations and audits.
+Role Responsibility Specialist Environment Compliance Leading investigations and audits associated with this Procedure.
+Reporting on, monitoring of and close-out corrective actions identified during monitoring, investigations and audits.
 Site Environmental Advisor/s Ensuring that the day-to-day site requirements for environmental management are performed.
 Ensuring that site environmental Policies and Procedures are in place for works.
 Providing advice and support to the Construction Manager to enable risk control measures to be implemented in accordance with Company procedures.
 Supporting Project activities to that conditions of approvals related to groundwater management are met.
 Supporting Project activities so that all Company environmental requirements are met.
 Supporting the implementation of GMMP monitoring programs and studies.
 Maintaining monitoring records of ad-hoc monitoring or inspections.
-Providing support for reporting and the provision of data to regulators as required under the GMMP.
+Providing support for reporting and the provision of data to regulators under the GMMP.
 Supporting and coordinating awareness training programs of personnel on the key requirements of this Procedure and the GMMP.
 Health and Safety Personnel Providing support with and information for audits and inspections, including completing reviews, reports and corrective action development.
-Completing formal site-based and/or health and safety system audits. • Ensuring the safety of employees is not compromised by implementing this Procedure.
+Completing formal site-based and/or health and safety system audits.
+Ensuring the safety of employees is not compromised by implementing this Procedure.